German Battleships, Part Two

 Though the architects had drafted an impressive warship, Scheer and his staffers were not impressed.
 The battleship was much too slow, and they wanted a ship that could make at least 30, preferably 32, knots.
 That required a much bigger ship, to house the larger power plant and protect it with adequate armor.
 Subsequent schemes reduced the main armament to obtain higher speed, but these ships had even less chance of being built than the L20e design.
-Those ships had even less chance of being built than this ship.

 We’ve included all four examples sought by the High Seas Fleet in Jutland 1919.
 They are well-protected ships with an impressive heavy armament, but are out-gunned by the new British battleship design with 18-inch guns under discussion in London at the same time.
 Scheer’s insistence on high speed matches that of his counterpart Sir John Jellicoe, though unlike Scheer the British admiral indicated acceptance of a slower battleship as long as it carried 15-inch guns and could be brought into service as quickly as possible.